Power influences our communication

 Preventative power fights to prevent dominant power.
 That’s the French Resistance.
 They fought to get their power back and they were willing to risk their lives and kill others to do it.
 It may be similar to when you challenged your parents about your curfew time.
 You fought to prevent their dominant power but at risk of being grounded for a month.

+I am the faculty advisor for CentralNewsWatch.
 If I am sick, or simply forget to show up for class, the CentralNewsWatch team knows to continue on without me.
 There have been times when I didn’t show up until the day of the newscast and students took care of everything.
 I’ve been an adviser to student television news crews for over 20 years.
-Not once did we miss a newscast because I wasn’t there.
+Not once did we miss a newscast because I didn’t show up.

 That’s because I create an empowering environment in that class.
 There are certain goals I want the class to reach, but the team defines what other goals to work toward.